 Limiting TV time is another good way to keep kids physically active.
 TV watching, including videos and DVDs, is not recommended at all for kids under age 2.
 Those guidelines relax for older toddlers, but kids don't need to watch any TV.
 Even educational programs aren't as enriching as real-life activities, such as figuring out how a toy works, playing games, or singing songs together.

 If you choose to allow some TV time for your older toddler, try to follow this guideline: No more than 1 to 2 hours of quality children's programming per day.
-If possible, choose noncommercial TV; otherwise, your little one will see food ads pushing low-nutrient snack foods and drinks.
 Another option is age-appropriate videos, especially those that invite kids to play along.

 Here are some tips for keeping toddlers active: